The Heavens Also Weep

 The same reason my mother did: shame and fear, not trying to prove anything at all; just plain old fear and shame, I want to say but compress my lips.
-Instead I mumble ‘mmm,’ for the thousandth times
+Instead I mumble ‘mmm,’ for the thousandth time.

 For a few seconds the rumbling of the thunderstorm and the ‘plop’ ‘plop’ sound of the I-V liquid are the only audible sounds as I prepare her sister for the next round of the doctor’s visit.
-Then the rain intensifies and the questions resumes.
+Then the rain intensifies and the questions resume.

 Earlier that day she’d barrelled towards the reception desk of the hospital,

 ‘Where’s my sister?
 I am looking for my sister, Mrs Jessica Ideh…her name is Jessica Ideh.’
 Her tone was a mixture of hope and resignation – as if fearful she might already be too late.